Filbrandt Staff Members Volunteer at Kids' Carnival in Team-Building Outing

 One of the objectives of the Filbrandt & Company annual staff training and development day is to engage in team-building opportunities which give back to the local community.
-On July 19 of this year, Filbrandt & Company staff members facilitated an indoor carnival for summer day camp attenders at the Salvation Army Corps Community Center in Madison, Wisconsin.
-Madison is the location of the company’s home office.
+On July 19 of this year, Filbrandt & Company staff members facilitated an indoor carnival for summer day camp attendees of The Salvation Army Corps Community Center in Madison, Wisconsin.

 In their role as carnival workers for an afternoon, the Filbrandt & Company team performed the following functions:

 - Set up and managed games such as bowling, tic-tac-toe toss played by throwing bean bags and miniature golf

 - Challenged the carnival attendees in games of foosball

 Following the carnival, the Filbrandt & Company staff served up bowls of vanilla ice cream covered with whipped cream and sprinkles to all the carnival attendees.